LichFactory-Games/TotM-Manager/README.md

 The following features are ones I would consider adding at some point.

 - [x] Allow fine-grained control over color filter settings
-- [x] Allow for other tile setups and more than two speakers or one scene
+- [x] Allow for arbitrary tile setups
 - [x] Search function for images by name or tag.
 Helpful in cases where many images are connected with a tile.
 - [ ] Video file support.
 - [x] Support for more TokenMagic FX filters than glow (and possibly adding FXMaster support in addition to Token Magic).